Every year, GATE Syllabus remains almost similar to the previous same, merely there is a rare chance that GATE Syllabus gets changed.

-Students who would be writing the GATE exam must refer the GATE CS and IT syllabus defined by IIT Delhi to start with GATE Preparation as the questions are formulated as per the official GATE syllabus.
+Students who would be writing the GATE exam must refer the GATE CS and IT syllabus defined by IIT Bombay to start with GATE Preparation as the questions are formulated as per the official GATE syllabus.

-Check the detailed information about topics from GATE CSE Paper here
+Check the detailed information about topics from GATE CSE Paper here,

 Grammar, Vocabulary, Coding-Decoding & Series, Directions, Blood Relations, Arrangements, Syllogism, Inference & Assumptions, Clocks and Puzzles.